apache/superset/CONTRIBUTING.md

 #### npm packages
-To install third party libraries defined in `package.json`, run the following within the `caravel/assets/` directory which will install them in a new `node_modules/` folder within `assets/`.
+To install third party libraries defined in `package.json`, run the following within the `superset/assets/` directory which will install them in a new `node_modules/` folder within `assets/`.

 ```
 npm install
 ```

-To parse and generate bundled files for caravel, run either of the following commands.
+To parse and generate bundled files for superset, run either of the following commands.
 The `dev` flag will keep the npm script running and re-run it upon any changes within the assets directory.